sitamgithub-MSIT/streamlit-app-builder/README.md

 ## Conclusion

 In this project, we have built an AI-powered builder for Streamlit applications.
-We have used the Gemini API for the AI capabilities, W&B Weave for the model call tracing.
+We have used the Gemini API for the AI capabilities, and W&B Weave for the model call tracing.
 The application was built using Streamlit and Dockerized, and finally, deployed on the Google Cloud Platform (GCP) using the Cloud Run service with a CI/CD pipeline using Cloud Build.

 ## Contributing